gushakov/axon-multi/README.md

 The idea is to have separate Axon components:

-- A microservice on top of `Person` aggregate
+- A microservice on top of `Person` aggregate (with a saga component)
 - A microservice on top of `Address` aggregate
-- A microservice on top of a Saga component which will manage Person/Address assignments
+- A microservice on top of a projection handling component for Person/Address summary

 Each component stores its own information only in its own local database (H2).